-Ex-US Olympic gymnastics coach faces several charges, including human trafficking
+Ex-US Olympic gymnastics coach dies by suicide after human trafficking, other charges announced

-Geddert was the coach of the 2012 US gold medal-winning team
+Geddert was the coach of the 2012 US gold medal-winning team and was facing several charges

-John Geddert, a former U.S. Gymnastics coach with ties to Larry Nassar, is facing more than two dozen charges relating to sexual assault, human trafficking and operating a criminal enterprise.
+John Geddert, the former U.S. Olympic gymnastics coach charged with several crimes including human trafficking, died by suicide, the Michigan attorney general’s office said Thursday.

-Geddert, 63, was charged Thursday in Michigan.
-Prosecutors said that Geddert is also accused of lying to investigators about hearing complaints about Nassar, who is serving years in prison for sexually assaulting female athletes under the impression of medical treatment.
-Nassar also treated injured athletes at Geddert’s Michigan gym.
+No other details were released, according to FOX17 West Michigan.
+He was set to be arraigned Thursday afternoon after Michigan Attorney General Dana Nessel said he had been expected to turn himself in.
+Nessel's office told The Detroit News that he did not turn himself in.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM